Folly Beach, SC: Featuring Its Rich History & Homes for Sale

 1940s postcard of a beach house on Folly.
 Boston Public Library.

-Folly experienced a short decline in the late 1960s, when fewer acts came to the pavilions, erosion caused beach damage, and cars were banned from the beach.
+Folly Beach SC experienced a short decline in the late 1960s, when fewer acts came to the pavilions, erosion caused beach damage, and cars were banned from the beach.
 In this era, the amusement rides also disappeared, but within two decades, a new burst of development and interest hit Folly.
-Folly Pier burned in 1957 and 1977, and was eventually replaced in 1995 with the expansive Taylor Pier, stretching 1,045 into the ocean and creating a popular fishing and gathering spo.t The Tides hotel, constructed in 1985 and recently renovated, is one of few larger hotels, but many guests rent beach houses for a more local feel.
+Folly Pier burned in 1957 and 1977, and was eventually replaced in 1995 with the expansive Taylor Pier, stretching 1,045 feet into the ocean and creating a popular fishing and gathering spo.t The Tides hotel, constructed in 1985 and recently renovated, is one of the few larger hotels, but many guests rent beach houses for a more local feel.
 Center Street still features surf and souvenir shops, bars, and seafood restaurants in 1960s storefronts.
+Hotels and rentals keep the spirit alive, while many seek out Folly Beach homes for sale to fully embrace island living.

 Taylor Pier and Folly Beach today.
 Library of Congress.